Shaolin Soccer: Home media

 The 2004 US DVD release by Miramax Films deleted 23 minutes of footage from the original cut; the omitted footage includes "Golden Leg" Fung's flashback opening sequence and Sing's interactions with Mui.
 This version features an English dub with Chow dubbing his own voice and Bai Ling as the voice of Mui.
 In addition, the DVD gives viewers the option to play the original Hong Kong version.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's film library after buying a 49% stake in the studio from Qatari company beIN Media Group.
+They later made the film available on their subscription streaming service Paramount+, and on their free streaming service Pluto TV.
+In July 2021, Paramount Home Entertainment reissued it on DVD in the United States, in addition to issuing it on Blu-ray in Japan.

 In the UK, the film was released on Blu-ray by Optimum Releasing on 26 January 2010.